Sahib Singh Verma: Life

-Sahib Singh was born on 15 March 1943 in Mundka village, Delhi to Mir Singh, a farmer, and Bharpai Devi in a Jat family.
-In early childhood he was deeply influenced by Arya Samaj.
+Sahib Singh Verma was born on 15 March 1943 in Mundka village of Delhi to Chaudhary Mir Singh Lakra, a zamindar, and Bharpai Devi in a Jat family.
+He had 2 brothers Azad Singh Verma and Attar Singh Verma.
+He was influenced by Arya Samaj from an early age.

 Singh had a PhD degree in Library Science, and started work as librarian in Bhagat Singh College, Delhi.
-He also held a master's degree in Arts, (M.A.) and also in Library Science from Aligarh Muslim University.
+He held a master's degree in Arts, (M.A.) and also in Library Science from Aligarh Muslim University.

-In 1954, when he was just 11, he and Sahib Kaur were married.
-They had two sons and three daughters and one of his sons, Parvesh Verma is Member of parliament of Lok Sabha from West Delhi.
+He was married to Sahib Kaur and had two sons and three daughters.
+One of his sons, Parvesh Verma is serving as Member of Delhi Legislative Assembly from New Delhi.

 Political career

 He was active in the Rashtriya Swayamsevak Sangh.
 He had also served the World Jat Aryan Foundation, as its president.

 In 1977 he was elected to the Municipal Corporation of Delhi and took the Oath as a Councillor by the hands of Guru Radha Kishan.
 Initially he won as a Janata Party candidate and was re-elected on a BJP ticket.
 He became the Education and Development Minister in the Delhi government in 1993.

 In 1996, after Madan Lal Khurana was embroiled in a corruption crisis, Sahib Singh became the Chief Minister of Delhi.
 Singh served as CM for two and a half years, facing increasing rivalry from Khurana.
 Following an onion price crisis, he was replaced by Sushma Swaraj.

 Subsequently, he won the Lok Sabha elections, 1999 from Outer Delhi with a margin of over two lakh votes.
 In 2002, he became Minister of Labour in the Vajpayee government, and was known as "bull in a China shop" for standing up against the bureaucrats against lowering the Provident Fund interest rate.
 He was defeated in the 2004 polls.

-He died in a road accident in Rajasthan in 2007.
+He died in a road accident in Rajasthan in 2007 when the car he was travelling in had a head-on collision with a truck.